ramlaxman/ramlaxman.github.io/README.md

 ...

-These dots mean I am not done yet.
-Stay tuned
+These dots mean more things on the way.
+Stay tuned.